7mind/izumi/docs/manuals/bifunctorization-migration.md

 # Migrating to Bifunctorized: User Guide

-Status: this document covers what shipped through M1–M4 of the bifunctorization refactor (commits `05d0b2af0` … `b10409187` on branch `feature/bifunctorization`).
-M5 (`Quasi*` deletion across ~106 call-sites) is deferred to a user-supervised follow-up; until then, both the new BIO entry points and the existing `Quasi*`-based ones coexist.
+Status: this document covers the final M5 state of the bifunctorization refactor on branch `feature/bifunctorization`.
+M5 completed the structural work — `Lifecycle`, `Injector`, and all supporting interfaces are now bifunctor-shaped; the `Quasi*` / `*1` monofunctor adapter tier and the M3/M4 parallel surfaces (`LifecycleBifunctorized`, `BifunctorizedInjector`) have been deleted.
+The outstanding items (stubbed test fixtures, 3 Scala 2-only logstage macro files, Scala 2.12 cross-build) are tracked in `tasks.md` and `defects.md` but are not blockers for the refactor landing.

 ## Why bifunctorize?